SasaJug/DrawingApp/README.md

 ![Screenshot_2](https://i.imgur.com/uSe0C6Bm.png)

 ### AWS  Instructions ###

+AWS is used for user management and for syncing data between devices.
 In order to use app it is necessary to add config/amazon.properties file to the data module.
 The amazon.properties file must have following structure: